A special family antique heirloom repurposed into an elegant sideboard and buffet table. One-of-a-kind, designed with love and remembrance.

-My husband had his home office painted this week and in doing so, we cleaned it all out.
-We are absolutely in love with the Stardew Blue and Chantilly Lace paint combination.
+My husband had his home office painted this week, so we cleaned it all out.
+We absolutely love the Stardew Blue and Chantilly Lace paint combination.

 So I mentioned to Steve in passing that we could cut the legs again and bring the table back down into the house to use in what used to be our dining room.